isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-01-post-chinese-graphic-artists-in-pre-war-singapore.md

 Their design for the expansion and renovation of the Astra cinema in the Royal Air Force Changi Airbase was equally impressive.8 Tchang continued to be a sought-after designer, helming the design and installation committees of prestigious trade fairs, China War Relief fundraisers and art exhibitions as well as becoming the founding president of the Society of Chinese Artists in September 1935.

 Tchang was also prolific as an illustrator and designer, and left behind a large body of work in print.
-His major clients featured in Lat Pau and Sin Chew Jit Poh included Kwang Heng Goldsmiths (光興金莊), Asiatic Coffee and Long Long Laundry Blue.
+His major clients featured in *Lat Pau* and *Sin Chew Jit Po*h included Kwang Heng Goldsmiths (光興金莊), Asiatic Coffee and Long Long Laundry Blue.

 While Tchang pursued a more conventional style for Long Long’s laundry detergent, his works for Kwang Heng Goldsmiths and Asiatic Coffee demonstrate his strong grasp of geometricised shapes with clean lines, the clever of use of silhouettes as well as the inclusion of black and white contrasts.

 Instead of using brush calligraphy in the traditional style to render the Chinese characters of his main headings, Tchang would hand draw characters in his unique style.
 The characters were quirky, elegant and usually tilted slightly to accentuate his handiwork.
 His graphic style is unique and recognisable, and with his assistant illustrators such as Tsou Chin Hai (周金海), a distinctive house style for the studio can be discerned.

-During his editorial stint at Lat Pau’s Yehui, Tchang had to source for and produce content to fill the pictorial weekend supplement, a two-page spread.
+During his editorial stint at *Lat Pau*’s *Yehui*, Tchang had to source for and produce content to fill the pictorial weekend supplement, a two-page spread.
 He would also enter design competitions organised by international brands handled by British agents.

-Tchang signed off most of his works with 器 (qi), the last character of his name.
+Tchang signed off most of his works with 器 (*qi*), the last character of his name.
 The four 口 (“mouth”) in the character would be transformed into a doodle with a comic face.
 Like many of his illustrations, the signature is immediately recognisable and instrumental in the identification of his works, now scattered in the advertising sections, supplements and section mastheads of many newspapers and magazines.

 ##### **Xu Diaolun (許釣綸)**
 Even after two years of intensive research, not much information about Xu Diaolun (許釣綸) has surfaced.
 However, the evidence suggests that Xu may have been a high-profile person in a number of social circles in Singapore – as an art teacher in Ai Tong School (爱同學校), a founder of the Zhao’an Association (詔安會館), a member of the Khoh Clan Association (星洲許氏高陽公會), the main driving force behind the formation of the Singapore Commercial Art Society, a member of the Hokkien Association Executive Committee (福建會館常務委員會), an activist supporting China in its war against Japan, and one of the proponents of a public library (大眾圖書館).9

 In a commemorative publication by Ai Tong School on its 25th anniversary in 1937, Xu was described as a 33-year-old Hokkien who had previously worked as a director at the Education Department of Dongshan, Fujian (福建东山).
 His essay titled “圖畫科的教學理論和實際” (Teaching Art: Theory and Practice) appears in this publication and demonstrates his knowledge as an experienced art educator.10 In 1933, he had been involved in the short-lived communist rebellion in Fujian and he appeared on KMT’s wanted list of rebels.11 That explained how Xu ended up in Singapore, how he quickly became involved in a number of progressive social and patriotic activities here, and how he secured a position in the well-established Hokkien school, Ai Tong.

-Above all, Xu was an accomplished graphic artist who went by his nom de plume 吊侖, a homonym of his real name Diaolun (釣綸).
+Above all, Xu was an accomplished graphic artist who went by his *nom de plume* 吊侖, a homonym of his real name Diaolun (釣綸).
 He was a versatile artist, like many of his colleagues, and could accommodate the different tastes and demands of clients.

 In the Ai Tong School publication, Xu contributed an advertisement featuring toy-like soldiers armed with bullets and rifles on the march, symbolising the strength of its advertiser, Shanghai New Asiatic Pharmaceutical Company (上海新亞化學製藥廠).12 Xu seemed to have made inroads into the Shanghai network in Singapore as his other client was the Shanghainese-owned Khiauw Hing (僑興), a company that sold chemical products and liquor from China.

 In Chinese High School’s 1938 yearbook, Xu worked on an advertisement for local biscuit factory Hock Ann.
 He also took part in competitions and in 1935, his illustration for Tolley Brandy won first prize in the brand’s annual advertisement illustration contest.

 Xu’s works are characterised by minute articulation and detailed embellishment.
-He drew women in long ankle-length tight-fitting cheongsam, seated tilted at an angle to accentuate their svelte figures.
+He drew women in long ankle-length tight-fitting *cheongsam*, seated tilted at an angle to accentuate their svelte figures.
 His lines are clean and slightly rigid, while his calligraphy is stately and seal-like.
 There is no mention of him in the Chinese press from around 1941, but his works in advertising illustrations continue to remind us of his artistry.

 ##### **Xiaotian Huashi (小天畫室)**
 Leong Siew Tien (Liang Xiaotian) came to Singapore, possibly via Hong Kong, and later established the studio Xiaotian Huashi (小天畫室) on Cross Street in the 1930s.
 In the late 1920s, Leong was part of the Kreta Ayer literati scene.
-He was an urban legend, writing and drawing satirical cartoons for the Nan Fan Periodical (南薰三日刊; Nanxun sanrikan) , which had a strong following among the Cantonese community living in the area.13
+He was an urban legend, writing and drawing satirical cartoons for the *Nan Fan Periodical* (南薰三日刊; *Nanxun sanrikan*) , which had a strong following among the Cantonese community living in the area.13

 Leong’s versatility in Chinese ink and watercolour painting is documented in publications of the Chung Shan (Clan) Association (中山會館) and the Society of Chinese Artists, where he was a member.

 While his watercolour works are competently executed, Leong’s classical training is visible in his Chinese-ink works, which recall the Shanghai School (上海画派) influence, characterised by powerful calligraphy-style brushwork and dynamic compositions.

-In 1948, Leong joined a group of old-school scholars, calligraphers and Shanghai-influenced artists to form the Seal and Inscription Society (金石学会; Jinshi Xuehui), a hobbyist gathering dedicated to the study and appreciation of ancient inscriptions, etymology, calligraphy and seal-carving.
+In 1948, Leong joined a group of old-school scholars, calligraphers and Shanghai-influenced artists to form the Seal and Inscription Society (金石学会; *Jinshi Xuehui*), a hobbyist gathering dedicated to the study and appreciation of ancient inscriptions, etymology, calligraphy and seal-carving.

 Professionally, Leong worked as a fulltime graphic artist in his own studio.
 The studio provided a range of services, including head-shot portrait painting on ceramic plaques (generally for tombstones, advertising illustrations and lithograph plate-making).

-The signatures that Leong left on his commercial works suggest that he focused on three areas – illustration, for which he signed off as 小天繪製 (Xiaotian huizhi); lithograph plate-making, where he used 小天製版 (Xiaotian zhiban); and photo-engraving, when he was known as 小天電版 (Xiaotian dianban).
+The signatures that Leong left on his commercial works suggest that he focused on three areas – illustration, for which he signed off as 小天繪製 (*Xiaotian huizhi*); lithograph plate-making, where he used 小天製版 (*Xiaotian zhiban*); and photo-engraving, when he was known as 小天電版 (*Xiaotian dianban*).

-Leong’s commercial art features old Shanghai-style composition made popular at the turn of the 20th century, in which products or cheongsam-clad ladies were meticulously drawn using clean lines, perfect for monochrome printing, while text was rendered in striking classic seal characters.
+Leong’s commercial art features old Shanghai-style composition made popular at the turn of the 20th century, in which products or *cheongsam*-clad ladies were meticulously drawn using clean lines, perfect for monochrome printing, while text was rendered in striking classic seal characters.
 He was also an active member of the Singapore Commercial Art Society until the late 1970s.

 #### **Cupid Studio (天使畫室)**
 Established by Chong Beng Si (鍾鳴世) around 1937, Cupid Studio operated from a shophouse at 270 Telok Ayer Street, strategically positioned to serve the Chinese businesses in the vicinity of Robinson Road, Cecil Street, Telok Ayer, Amoy Street and Club Street.